 Most landlord-drafted leases don't include one.
 It's a tenant ask, and landlords resist it for legitimate reasons — they can't control what anchor tenants do, and a co-tenancy clause can trigger a cascade of rent reductions and terminations that destabilizes the entire property.
 But for retail tenants whose business depends on anchor-driven traffic, it's one of the most valuable clauses in the lease.

-Co-tenancy clauses come in two forms, and knowing the difference matters when you're negotiating.
+Co-tenancy clauses come in two forms, and the distinction matters in how the clause operates.

 An opening co-tenancy clause applies before or at the start of your lease.
 It says you won't pay full rent — or won't be required to open at all — until certain anchor tenants are open and operating.
 If you're signing a lease in a new development and the landlord is promising a Whole Foods anchor that hasn't opened yet, an opening co-tenancy clause protects you from paying full rent while anchoring an incomplete center that hasn't yet generated the traffic you were promised.